 Recommended for: Individual orchestral instrument.

 Each model of MJUC has its own unique character.
-What they do share is a rich massaging of dynamics which, when pushed, blossom with analog complexity.
+What they do share is a rich massaging of dynamics which, when pushed, blossoms with analog complexity.

 Recommended for: Orchestral or vocal busses.

-Strident and vibey with unique attack and release responsiveness.
+Strident and vibey with unique attack and release responsiveness, retaining low end.
 Wade in the swamp for a while and let yourself get soaked with smelly murk.
-It’s ok if it stains a little.
+It’s ok if it stains your pants a little.